Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 yarn main-deploy-function
 # yarn run v1.22.18
 # $ hardhat run --network polygon ./scripts/polygon/deploy-function.ts
-# We are going to deploy your Phat Function to Phala Network Mainnet:: wss://api.phala.network/ws
+# We are going to deploy your Phat Contract to Phala Network Mainnet:: wss://api.phala.network/ws
 # (node:12200) ExperimentalWarning: buffer.Blob is an experimental feature.
 This feature could change at any time
 # (Use `node --trace-warnings ...` to show where the warning was created)
 # Your Brick Profile contract ID: 0xfd18dca07dc76811dd99b14ee6fe3b82e135ed06a2c311b741e6c9163892b32c